SunJiamei/few-shot-lrp-guided/Readme.md

 ## Test pre-trained models
 Please specify the params in `test.py` and test.

---name: `str` the path to the pretrained model
+--name: `str` the path to the pre-trained model

 --testset: `str` the testset name